ChiahsinChu/2024-JCP-Pt111_dielectric_profile/README.md

 Details for the files are shown in the following sections.
 The readers can reproduce the figures in the publication (including the main text and the supplementary information) with `pub_figs/make_figs.ipynb`.

+Some large files are ignored in this repository.
+The full data repository can be downloaded from [zenodo link].

 ## DOI

 [placeholder]